mubarek1234/twitter_ios_starter1/README.md

 - [ ] User can load past tweets infinitely.

-# Twitter - Part II
+# Twittler - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.